rtfenter/About-Me/README.md

 ---

+This GitHub is structured as a map of my work — beginning with lightweight AI interaction prototypes and expanding outward into systems design, event governance, platform tooling, and architectural frameworks.

 # Portfolio Overview

-This portfolio is organized into **seven series**, beginning with accessible AI/ML interaction prototypes and progressing toward deeper system architecture, platform tooling, and conceptual frameworks.
+If you’re exploring my work for the first time, the AI & ML UX Systems Series is the most accessible entry point — they’re lightweight interaction prototypes that show my model intuition, product thinking, and AI reasoning.

 ---